Master of Science in Business Data Analytics (MSBDA)

 Outcome: Students will be acquainted with the concepts and principles of ethical reasoning that have been developed in ethical theory; be aware of the specific ethical issues that arise in management and of the ways in which these issues are commonly analyzed; and be able to make sound ethical and managerial decisions and to implement those decisions within the context of an organization in a competitive marketplace.

-Choose your five electives from the following three areas, with at least one elective from each of the areas.
+Choose your four electives from the following three areas, with at least one elective from each of the areas.